Kosisochi/Portfolio/README.md

 **Artificial Intelligence Researcher**

 **Victoria University of Wellington | Wellington, New Zealand (_Apr 2019 - May 2022_)**
-- 	Designed end-to-end experiments to extract and construct informative features for a supervised text classification task (predictive modelling) to detect hate speech on social media platforms using algorithms such as LSTM, RNN, and CNN with tools like NumPy, Scikit-learn, TensorFlow, Keras, Pytorch and Python.
+- 	Designed end-to-end NLP experiments to extract and construct informative features for a supervised text classification task (predictive modelling) to detect hate speech on social media platforms using algorithms such as LSTM, RNN, and CNN with tools like NumPy, Scikit-learn, TensorFlow, Keras, Pytorch and Python.
-- 	Designed unsupervised machine learning experiments based on K-means clustering to identify the target of hate speech text.
+- 	Designed unsupervised NLP/machine learning experiments based on K-means clustering to identify the target of hate speech text.
 This reduced dependence on scarce and biased labelled data and introduced model explainability using tools like NumPy, Scikit-learn, TensorFlow, Keras and Python.
-- 	Published the statistically validated research results in peer-reviewed conference proceedings and journal articles.
+- 	Analyzed result data using Excel and Python, and published the statistically validated research results in peer-reviewed conference proceedings and journal articles.
 - 	Presented research ideas and findings at 5 international conferences and 2 competitions using Matplotlib and Seaborn for results visualization.